-Penn# 0625 ADVANCED MANUFACTURING I Semesters: 2 Credits: 2 Grade Level: 9-12 Weight: 4.0 DOE# 5608 Course Description:
+Technical Maintenance Pathway) Semesters: 2 Credits: 2 Grade Level: 9-12 Weight: 4.0 DOE# 7108 Course Description:

-Advanced Manufacturing I is designed to provide students with a basic understanding of the precision machining processes used in industry, manufacturing. maintenance. and repair.
-The course instructs students in industrial safety, terminology, tools and machine tools. measurement and lavout.
-Students will become familiar with the setup and operation of power saws, drill presses, lathes, milling machines, grinders, welding and an introduction to CNC (computer controlled) machines.
+Advanced Manufacturing l is designed to provide students with a basic understanding of the precision used machining processes in industry. manufacturing. maintenance, and repair.
+The instructs students course in industrial safety, terminology, tools and machine tools, measurement and lavout.
+Students will become with the familiar setup and operation of power saws, drill presses, lathes, milling machines, welding grinders, and an CNC introduction to (computer controlled) machines.